edzaga/sql-course/sql-course-en/lectures/week5/lecture19.rst

  0..*   -> at least '0' at most any value greater to '0', that is , without restrictions.
  1..1   -> only 1 value.

-There are several types of multiplicity with their respective notaion.
+There are several types of multiplicity with their respective notation.
 There are:

 1. One to one: **0..1 - 0..1**
 2. Many to one: **0..* - 0..1**